subvisual/blog/pages/posts/2016/09-september/106-weekly-8.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/174/image@2x.jpg
 tags:
   - general
+intro: "There's just one thing I need to be ok: alone time.
+Being by myself is how I recharge and find the motivation to keep going.
+Knowing this, just imagine how sweet it sounded when I was invited to go to the UK to work with a client at his office.
+It happened last week, and it was music to my ears."
 ---

 There's just one thing I need to be ok: alone time.
 Being by myself is how I recharge and find the motivation to keep going.
 Knowing this, just imagine how sweet it sounded when I was invited to go to the UK to work with a client at his office.
 It happened last week, and it was music to my ears.